Tonexus/halt/docs/algebraic_data_types.md

 grouping expressions and for constructing product and sum values, as the singleton tuple `(5 + 5)` has type `(U32)`, but may be coerced to `U32`.

-#### Sum coercions
+#### Sum up-coercions

 Canonicalization may seem to contradict the instatiation of implicitly labelled sums.
 In the example with sums, `[value]` must have type `[Type2]`, which is equivalent to `Type2`, but it is assigned to a variable of type `[Type1, Type2, ...]`.
-In Halt, a choice may be automatically coerced to a choice with additional summands as long as the source labels and types match a subset of the destination labels and types.
-Implicitly labeled sum values without redundant types may be coerced to an implicitly labeled sum of the same types but with a different implicit label order.
+In Halt, a choice may be automatically coerced to a choice with more summands as long as the source tags and types are a subset of the destination tags and types.

+#### Product down-coercions

+While sums may coerce to larger sums, the reverse is true for products.
+A struct may automatically be coerced to a struct with fewer factors as long as the source fields and types are a superset of the destination fields and types.